typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ### Create the AMI

 With our packages installed we can create the ConductR machine image.
 Image the host by selecting the running instance in the EC2 dashboard and using the Create Image option from the Actions menus.
-We are now done with the image host and it can be terminated.
+If you created a host for each role, image each role.
+We are now done with the image host(s) and it/they can be terminated.

 ### Bring up the cluster

 Once your ConductR AMI is available, launch three instances.
 In this tutorial we'll launch one instance into SN-A, SN-B and SN-C each so that our cluster spans three availability zones.
 All instances will be launched into our SG-Nodes security group.
-Be certain to assign public IP addresses to we can ssh into our nodes.
+Be certain to assign public IP addresses to we can ssh into our nodes or use an admin bastion with private network access.

 We will now configure ConductR on the instances and form a cluster.
-Repeat these steps on each of the three instances ConductR AMI.
+Repeat these steps on each of the ConductR core instances.

 To be able to form an inter-machine cluster, ConductR Core must be configured to listen to the machine's private host interface.
 This can be enabled adding a property declaration for `CONDUCTR_IP` to the start command as follows: